Eburonia/Japanese-Restaurant-Shibuya/README.md

 If you want to make a copy of the repository you can Fork it without changing the original repository by following the next procedure:

 1. Login to the [GitHub](https://www.github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
-Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya)
+Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya).
 3. On the right side of your screen, next to the 'Unwatch' pull-down menu, and the 'Star' button, you can find the 'Fork' button.
 4. By clicking this button, it will create a copy of the website in your repository.

 ### Cloning

+You can clone the repository by following the next procedure:

 1. Login to the [GitHub](https://www.github.com/) website.
 2. On the left side of your screen, you can find a summary of all your repositories.
 Select [Eburonia/japanese-restaurant-shibuya](https://github.com/Eburonia/japanese-restaurant-shibuya).
 3. Click on the 'Code' button next to the Green 'GitPod' button.